lydiahallie/javascript-questions/nl-NL/README.md

 - C: `Calculated!
 20` `From cache!
 20` `From cache!
 20`
 - D: `Calculated!
 20` `From cache!
 20` `Error`

-<details><summary><b>Answer</b></summary>
+<details><summary><b>Antwoord</b></summary>
 <p>

-#### Answer: C
+#### Antwoord: C

 The `add` function is a _memoized_ function.
 With memoization, we can cache the results of a function in order to speed up its execution.
 In this case, we create a `cache` object that stores the previously returned values.

 If we call the `addFunction` function again with the same argument, it first checks whether it has already gotten that value in its cache.
 If that's the case, the caches value will be returned, which saves on execution time.
-Else, if it's not cached, it will calculate the value and store it afterwards.
+Else, if it's not cached, it will calculate the value en store it afterwards.

 We call the `addFunction` function three times with the same value: on the first invocation, the value of the function when `num` is equal to `10` isn't cached yet.
-The condition of the if-statement `num in cache` returns `false`, and the else block gets executed: `Calculated!
-20` gets logged, and the value of the result gets added to the cache object. `cache` now looks like `{ 10: 20 }`.
+The condition of the if-statement `num in cache` returns `false`, en the else block gets executed: `Calculated!
+20` gets logged, en the value of the result gets added to the cache object. `cache` now looks like `{ 10: 20 }`.

 The second time, the `cache` object contains the value that gets returned for `10`.
-The condition of the if-statement `num in cache` returns `true`, and `'From cache!
+The condition of the if-statement `num in cache` returns `true`, en `'From cache!
 20'` gets logged.

 The third time, we pass `5 * 2` to the function which gets evaluated to `10`.
 The `cache` object contains the value that gets returned for `10`.
-The condition of the if-statement `num in cache` returns `true`, and `'From cache!
+The condition of the if-statement `num in cache` returns `true`, en `'From cache!
 20'` gets logged.

 </p>
 </details>

 ---

-###### 79. What is the output?
+###### 79. Wat is de uitkomst?

 ```javascript
 const myLifeSummedUp = ["☕", "💻", "🍷", "🍫"]